SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 * 111: Per application requirements - logic block is getting contradictroy signals
 Ergo: TRUTH = 0x0b??001110 = 0x07, 0x47, 0x87, 0xC7

 Of those the last two should have the same value, unless you want very high speed oscillation.
-So, that means eith 0x07 or 0xC7.
+So, that means with 0x07 or 0xC7.

 ### D-Type latch
 X: Feedback